-Since the HSNO Act was implemented in 1996, New Zealand has approved 13 applications for GE plant contained outdoor field trials.
-The most recent was in June 2011 when Scion was approved for a long-term field trial utilizing two species of pine to trial many traits concerned with herbicide tolerance, reproduction, wood growth and quality.
+Since the HSNO Act was implemented in 1996, New Zealand has approved 13 applications for GE plants for contained outdoor field trials.
+The most recent was in June 2011 when Scion was approved for a long-term field trial utilizing two species of pine to trial many traits concerned with herbicide tolerance, reproduction, wood growth, and quality.
 A complete listing of the field trials being conducted in New Zealand can be found in Appendix I. Unlike Australia and the United States, fees are charged in New Zealand for applications for field trials.
 There is only one plant breeding field trial currently operating.

 Some New Zealand companies have opted to take their GE trials offshore.
-The groups involved with GE products feel that the New Zealand regulations are too expensive, too onerous, with too much risk as to the outcome of a field trial application even for a very beneficial organism.
-With this in mind, three groups have conducted field trials overseas, particularly in Australia and the United States.
+The science groups involved with GE products feel that the New Zealand regulations are too expensive, too onerous, with too much risk as to the outcome of a field trial application even for a very beneficial organism.
+Three groups have conducted field trials overseas, particularly in Australia and the United States.
 Essentially the results of these trials will give the groups the data needed to base a comprehensive application for an NZ field trial sometime in the future.

-Practitioners feel that the level of scrutiny over a contained field trial application is the same as the high level afforded a commercial release application.
-This means it is practically impossible to ascertain, via field trials, whether a trait/product is safe or its real benefits and costs, which could then warrant a commercial release application.
+Science groups and commercialization developers feel that the level of scrutiny over a contained field trial application is the same as the high level afforded a commercial release application.
+This means it is practically impossible to ascertain, via field trials because of the onerous trial conditions, whether a trait/product is safe or its real benefits and costs which, could then warrant a full commercial release application.